norlab-ulaval/libpointmatcher/doc/ImportExport.md

 The developers of PCL have developed their [own file format](http://pointclouds.org/documentation/tutorials/pcd_file_format.php) for storing point clouds.
 Pointmatcher is compatible with this format and can import and export PCD files in the latest format (v 0.7).

 The PCD format also exists in binary, however only the plain text (ASCII) version is supported.
-Because PCD does not presribe standards for descriptors, pointmatcher utilizes the [same identifier mapping](#descmaptable) for identifying descriptors.
+Because PCD does not prescribe standards for descriptors, pointmatcher utilizes the [same identifier mapping](#descmaptable) for identifying descriptors.

 ## Descriptor Property Identifiers (PLY, CSV, PCD) <a name="descmaptable"></a>